Network at a Glance

 Virginia Western Community College

-Nearly as connected as Carilion, VWCC serves a distinctive bridging role as a community-accessible educational institution.
+Nearly as connected as Carilion, VWCC serves a key bridging role as a community-accessible educational institution.
 It connects to both the major health/research corridor (Carilion, Fralin, Virginia Tech) and the community services corridor (Blue Ridge Literacy, Roanoke City Public Schools, Greater Roanoke Workforce Development Board).
 VWCC's position makes it a critical pathway between workforce development and the broader partnership ecosystem.

 Radford University, Blue Ridge Literacy, & Roanoke City Parks